MassDotMoney/nested-ledger-plugin/README.md

 ## Testing on browser:

-It is possible to send APDU's to a browser hosted screen.
+It is possible to send APDU's to a Nano S browser hosted emulator.

 Install [ledgerblue](https://github.com/LedgerHQ/blue-loader-python/):